binarymist/BinaryMistBlog/content/home/posts.md

 +++

 The legacy BinaryMist blog is at [blog.binarymist.net](https://blog.binarymist.net), with 104 posts over 8 years.
+I've included redirects to the most popular legacy posts.

 This site is fully static, running on hugo and hosted on GitHub Pages.
 The source code is publicly available, if you see something that's incorrect, please [submit a pull request](https://github.com/binarymist/BinaryMistBlog).